NDArray: A NDim, Compressed Data Container¶

-NDArray objects let users perform different operations with NDArray arrays like setting, copying or slicing them.
-In this section, we are going to see how to create and manipulate a NDArray array in a simple way.
+NDArray objects let users perform different operations with arrays like setting, copying or slicing them.
+In this section, we are going to see how to create and manipulate these NDArray arrays, which possess metadata and data.
+The data is chunked and compressed; the metadata gives information about the data itself, as well as the chunking and compression.
+Chunking and compression are features which make NDArray arrays very efficient for working with large data.

 [1]: